FREQUENTLY ASKED QUESTIONS

 - Additional Questionnaire

-Collaborator applicants: Collaborations are between two people.
-Preference is given to collaborators with a history of successfully working together, but new Collaborations will be considered.
-Only one application is required per Collaboration and applications must reflect the work of both members.
+Artist Team applicants: Collaborations are between two people.
+Preference is given to artist teams with a history of successfully working together, but new collaborations will be considered.
+Only one application is required per team and applications must reflect the work of both members.

 Before applying, we ask all applicants to consider their own cultural sensitivity, privileges, emotional intelligence, and the ways in which they will personally contribute to and benefit from engaging in this environment.